December 2022 North American winter storm: Corporate and institutional closures

 Food processor Tyson Foods suspended operations at some of its plants as a result of the storm.
 Many delivery services, including Amazon, FedEx, UPS, and USPS, had major delays at hubs or closures of processing sites due to weather conditions.

 In Southern Ontario, most school boards, including those as far east as Ottawa, closed schools for December 23.
+In Vaughan, Ontario, Canada's Wonderland closed WinterFest on December 23 due to the storm.

 Many national parks in the United States closed due to the winter storm.
-These included the Knife River Indian Villages National Historic Site in North Dakota, Badlands National Park in South Dakota, Appomattox Court House National Historical Park in Virginia, and Carl Sandburg Home National Historic Site in North Carolina.
+These included, but are not limited to, the Knife River Indian Villages National Historic Site in North Dakota, Badlands National Park in South Dakota, Appomattox Court House National Historical Park in Virginia, and Carl Sandburg Home National Historic Site in North Carolina.
 However, Big Bend National Park remained open, despite wind chills predicted to sink as low as -3 F.

 In Pigeon Forge, Tennessee, Dollywood was closed on December 23, 24 and 25 due to the wind chill being below zero.
 The park opened on December 26 at 1:00 p.m., two hours later than the scheduled opening time, but closed three hours early at 6:00 p.m. due to snow and ice.
 The park was closed again on December 27.

 Animals

-In Houston, Texas, about 1,600 bats lost their grip due to hypothermia and fell to the ground.
+In Houston, Texas, about 1,600 roosting bats lost their grip due to hypothermia and fell to the ground.
 They were saved by animal activists who administered fluids and kept them warm in incubators.
 Once recovered, the bats were released back to their habitats—two Houston-area bridges.

-Cold wave
+Post-storm cold wave

-After the storm struck, a widespread cold wave moved through the United States from Bitterly Cold air that entered the United States from Siberia, sending states into a deep freeze with temperatures and wind chills reaching well below zero, from the West to the East coast.
+After the storm struck, a widespread cold wave moved through the United States from bitterly cold air that entered the United States from Siberia, sending states into a deep freeze with temperatures and wind chills reaching well below zero, from the West to the East coast.